-You’ll notice as we get started with each review, we include some call-out information.
-Here’s a quick breakdown of each one:
+You’ll notice as we get started with each review, we include some call-out information to provide some quick intel and help you compare each study Bible.
+Here’s a quick breakdown of the call-out information:

 - Published: This gives the year the Bible was published.
 Some Bibles have had multiple revisions and the date reflects the last public revision.
 Some (like the Thompson Chain-Reference Bible) have not been revised as much as amended.
 In this case, we went with the original publishing dates.

 - Publisher: This is simply the publishing company responsible for the latest iteration.
 For Bibles like NIV version of the The Life Application Study Bible, the publishing is split between Tyndale and Zondervan (who owns the rights to the NIV).
 We have opted to go with the publisher of the study materials themselves.